Foam in rivers, creeks and canals

 Blooms are most common between August and December.

-You may have noticed a bloom washed up on a beach, in an estuary area or in the Broadwater.
+You may have noticed a bloom washed up on a beach, or where a river meets the sea.
 There may also be an unpleasant ‘fishy’ smell.
 Wind and current conditions often cause large amounts of Trichodesmium to group together.

 In stagnant conditions, Trichodesmium blooms can release a clear toxin that changes the blooms’ colour from rust brown to green and also releases a pigment that colours the water pink.